|So close: the CONTOUR spacecraft. Image credit: NASA.|

-Humans came closest to exploring Comet Encke a little over a decade ago.
+Humans came closest to exploring Comet Encke nearly two decades ago.
 Following its launch on 3 July 2002, NASA's 775-kilogram COmet Nucleus TOUR (CONTOUR) spacecraft moved through a series of elliptical phasing orbits about the Earth designed to position it for a solid-propellant rocket motor burn on 15 August 2002.
 The burn would have launched it into solar orbit near the Earth.
 CONTOUR would then have re-encountered Earth in August 2003.
 The gravity-assist kick it was meant to receive from our planet would have put it on course for a Comet Encke close flyby on 12 November 2003.

 Robert Farquhar led the four-person GSFC team.
 In 1972-1973, he had participated in GSFC's 35-member Cometary Explorer Study Group, which aimed to explore Comet Grigg-Skjellerup in April 1977 and Comet Giacobini-Zinner in February 1979 using a single 450-kilogram spinning spacecraft.
 The NASA-appointed Comet and Asteroid Science Advisory Committee had endorsed Cometary Explorer as the first step in a logical program of comet exploration leading to a NASA Comet Halley mission in 1985-1986.